 Housing policy is devolved and divergent approaches to private rented housing are emerging in Scotland, Wales, and Northern Ireland.
 This paper focuses on policy in England, but does draw comparisons with developments in the devolved nations.

-There is no overarching statutory regulation of private sector letting or managing agents in England or any legal requirement for them to belong to a trade association, although many letting and managing agents submit to voluntary regulation.
-Growth in the private rented sector (it is now the second biggest tenure in the country after home ownership) means that standards of accommodation, rent levels and the lack of regulation is generating increased attention.
+There is no overarching statutory regulation of private sector letting or managing agents in England, nor is there any legal requirement for them to belong to a trade association, although many letting and managing agents do submit to voluntary regulation.

 To date, the Government has not committed to the introduction of regulation for letting/managing agents in England and has pointed instead to the existing range of available powers under consumer protection legislation.
 However, since 1 October 2014, agents have been required to be a member of an approved redress scheme, and since 27 May 2015 they have had to comply with requirements relating to the publication of fee tariffs.